 Design Advances: Through the years, indoor blower coil units have undergone many design advances — especially in the areas of air handling performance, filtering efficiency and operating sound levels.
 A new outdoor unit will also comprise the latest design advances.

 Higher Cooling And Heating Efficiency: The cooling and/or heating efficiency ratings that are posted for an air conditioner or heat pump are based on their performance as matched systems.
-While changing only the outdoor unit may consequence in improved efficiency when looking at your new system, efficiency will suffer from what it was designed to be, and your savings will be lower than with a matched system.
+While changing only the outdoor unit may result in improved efficiency when looking at your old system, but efficiency will suffer from what it was designed to be, and your savings will be lower than with a matched system.

 Equipment Age: If an air conditioner or heat pump is 10 years old or more and needs to be replaced, the indoor unit is likely just as old and has been subjected to the same amount of degradation.
-Changing both units means you won't have to changethe indoor unit in just a short time… you'll have more years of efficient service with both units.
+Changing both units means you won't have to change the indoor unit in just a short time… you'll have many years of efficient service with both units.

 New Warranty: A new set of equipment also gives you a new product warranty.
 Substituting the indoor unit at the same time as the outdoor unit results in peace of mind, knowing that the new warranty covers the entire system for the same period of time.